duncanlauu/MineSweepers-Major-Group-Project/README.md

 ```
 $ python3 manage.py shell
 ```
-and get a user from there (for instance:
+and get a user from there, for instance:
 ```python
 from app.models import User
 print(User.objects.all()[5].username)
 # This gives you the username of the 5th user, you can replace the index with whatever you want (up to the number of users)
 ```
-).
 You can then log in as that person.

 All users have randomly generated clubs, meetings, book ratings, posts, and friends.